CenturyLinkCloud/PublicKB/AppFog/Legacy Version 1/configuring-ssl-for-a-custom-domain.md

 <p>On the "Upload Certificate Data" screen, click on the "Upload Your Certificate" button and navigate to your certificate file (<code>server.crt</code> if you followed the instructions above).
 AppFog will validate the certificate and display the certificate details.</p>
 <p>Next, click on the "Upload Your Private Key" button and navigate to your (decrypted) private key (<code>server.key</code> if you followed the instructions above).
 Similar to the certificate, AppFog will verify the key.</p>
 <p>Click "Upload Your Optional Intermediate Certificate" and select the intermediate certificate from your CA. Again, AppFog will display information about the intermediate certificate.</p>
 <p>Click "Continue".
 The console will hang with the message "Sending" and you can navigate from the page.
-Our current v1 platform procedure requires contacting support@appfog.com to complete the process.</p>
+You will need to contact <a href="mailto:support@appfog.com">support@appfog.com</a> to complete the process.</p>
 <p>Once a support ticket is opened and your endpoint will be provsioned and will look something like:</p>
 <pre>af-ssl-term-0-000000000.us-east-1.elb.amazonaws.com</pre>
 <h4>Change your DNS</h4>